Business Insurance for Painters

 How much does General Liability insurance for painters costs?

-The cost of General Liability insurance can vary widely from one painting business to another.
+The cost of commercial General Liability insurance can vary widely from one painting business to another.
 A sole proprietor will likely pay less for painting contractor insurance than a business employing several painters.
 Different factors may influence the insurance cost for your business.

 Factors that impact painting cover premiums include:

 - The services you offer – Such as residential, commercial, industrial or auto painting.